battlecode/battlecode21/backend/README.md

 To manage the database on a Mac, Postico is a good tool.

+The first time the database is set up, run the following from django:

+`python manage.py makemigrations`
+`python manage.py migrate`

+Then, create a new league (which currently has to be done manually, for example in Postico), with id 0.
+We don't currently use multiple leagues.

 ### Commands

 Always work in your virtual environment.